Shapelab

 • Storage: approximately 800 MB available space

-Shapelab supports HTC Vive, Valve index, Oculus Rift, Oculus Quest/Quest 2/Quest Pro (with link cable) and Windows Mixed Reality devices.
+Shapelab supports HTC Vive, Valve index, Oculus Quest headsets (with link cable) and Windows Mixed Reality devices.

 Although all the officially supported headsets are listed above, any headset should be compatible with Shapelab that can run SteamVR.